-.
 Do you know someone who's ill?
 Who's bed ridden?
 Who's confined in the hospital?
-Do you know what they'd do to trade bodies with you?
+Do you know what they would do to trade bodies with you?

 No doubt about it, We have made man and woman in the best of forms.
 (Surah At-Tin: 4)